PixelVisa/rejali_law/_posts/criminal/2015-02-17-dommestic-violence.md

 The California Penal Code § 368 makes it a crime to inflict emotional, financial, or even physical abuse on an elderly person.
 It also makes it a crime to neglect someone above 65 years of age.
 These charges can be pressed against even the child or the children of the elderly person.

 The consequences of a case of domestic abuse against a person can have grave consequences including a fine anywhere between $2000 to $6000 dollars, imprisonment in prison or the county jail from one to up to four years, or both, depending on the severity of the case.
 The state laws are constantly changing.
 Therefore, consider hiring the services of a domestic violence defense lawyer in San Diego or a San Diego criminal defense attorney, who will work with you to fight the charges against you.

+For more information about the various defenses for your domestic violence case, and to schedule your free consultation, contact <a href="http://www.rejalilawfirm.com/contact.html">Omid Rejali  at the Rejali Law Firm.
+Mr. Rejali can be reached 24/7 toll free at 844-4REJALI or 619-887-4148

+If you are in danger, call 911, <a href="http://www.sandiego.gov/sandiegofamilyjusticecenter/" target="_blank">San Diego Domestic Violence Hotline</a> (888) DV-LINKS / (888) 385-4657 or the <a href="http://www.thehotline.org/" target="_blank">U.S. National Domestic Violence Hotline at (800) 799-7233 • TTY (800) 787-3224.

+<a href="http://www.thehotline.org/resources/statistics/" target="_blank">Domestic Violence Statistics</a>